Photo of the Week: Short-Eared Owl

 One of the few owls you’ll see active during the day, the Short-Eared Owl was a beautiful sight in the sky as it silently flew over farm fields and vacant land on the eastern portion of Washtenaw County.

-I took this photo of the owl last week, before five inches of snow covered southeastern Michigan.
-Love how the light shines through his wings!
+I took the photo of the owl last week, before five inches of snow covered southeastern Michigan.

 Over the past three months, I’ve become more acquainted with the habits of the Short-eared Owl.
 I try to visit the area where it can be found at least once a week.